 One of the most beautiful mountain massifs in the world is the Alps, the snow pearl of Europe, which connects as many as eight countries with its surface .
 They are a favorite destination of tourists from all over the world, and the most common reason for coming to the Alpine mountains is skiing.
 The Alps provide a unique experience for winter sports and landscape lovers, who claim that other winter destinations cannot be compared to what you can experience in the mountainous heart of Europe.

-Here is what interesting things the magical Alps hide
+Here are what interesting things the magical Alps hide.

 1 First climb to Mont Blanc, the highest mountain peak of the Alps

-The highest alpine mountain is Mont Blanc, whose peak reaches as much as 4,810 meters .
-The first recorded ascent to this peak was made by Jacques Balmae and Michel Packard, back in 1786, which marked the beginning of modern mountaineering.
+The highest alpine mountain is Mont Blanc, whose peak reaches as much as 4,810 meters.
+The first recorded ascent to this peak was made by Jacques Balmat and Michel Packard, back in 1786, which marked the beginning of modern mountaineering.

 2 Mountaineering, a challenging adventure for the best mountaineers

 Hiking in the Alps is significantly different from hiking on other, smaller mountains with lower peaks.
 In addition to providing a unique experience, it is a demanding activity that requires a high level of psychophysical readiness, experience, and knowledge to successfully overcome the challenging alpine slopes.
 This is exactly the reason why the best mountaineers and hikers choose the Alps to conquer the peaks and numerous researches.

 3 The oldest natural human mummy was found in the Alps

 Alpine landscapes not far from the border between Italy and Austria, hid the oldest human mummy in Europe, until 1991.
 On September 19 of that year, two tourists found the body in the snow, thinking that it was a recently deceased mountaineer.